America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 – Pamela Geller (@PamelaGeller) April 30, 2017

 What it does bring, though, is pain, infections, scars, cysts, psychological trauma, and problems with urination and childbirth.
 It also leads to a higher risk of infant death.
-FGM is widely condemned by human rights organizations, not only because of the underlying injustice of the practice, but also for the health risks.
+FGM is widely condemned by human rights organizations, not only because of the underlying injustice of the practice but also for the health risks.

 “It reflects deep-rooted inequality between the sexes and constitutes an extreme form of discrimination against women.
 It is nearly always carried out on minors and is a violation of the rights of children.
 The practice also violates a person’s rights to health, security and physical integrity, the right to be free from torture and cruel, inhuman or degrading treatment, and the right to life when the procedure results in death.”

-Often when FGM is performed abroad, trained circumcizers or midwives travel from village to village performing FGM en masse: they use unsterilized knives, scissors, and razors.
+Often when FGM is performed abroad, trained circumcisers or midwives travel from village to village performing FGM en masse: they use unsterilized knives, scissors, and razors.
 Celebrations including singing, food, and gifts often follow the procedures.

 According to WHO, a staggering 200 million women and girls alive today have been cut in 30 countries in Asia, the Middle East, and Africa, with the procedure typically being performed on girls who range from birth to 15-years-old.

-The practice of FGM can take various forms: it can involve removing only a portion of the external genitalia, such as the labia minora and the clitoris, or alternatively it can involve the removal of most of the external genitalia and a narrowing of the vaginal opening.
+The practice of FGM can take various forms: it can involve removing only a portion of the external genitalia, such as the labia minora and the clitoris, or alternatively, it can involve the removal of most of the external genitalia and a narrowing of the vaginal opening.
 Other dangerous procedures are also carried out, like pricking, scraping, cauterizing, or piercing the genitals.

 Republican lawmaker introduces bill to punish parents for female genital mutilation https://t.co/zTwH5eqZ5H pic.twitter.com/RP2qMQEePo